khaleel-git/DevOPS/k8s/README.md

 The Controller-Manager runs controllers that regulate the state of the cluster.

 #### Node Controller
 Monitors the health of nodes and manages node lifecycle events.
+It ensures high availability by adding or removing nodes based on resource requirements.

 ```shell
 # Check node status